wp-plugins/windowpress/readme.txt

 * Major change in javascript structure, accounting for better memory management.
 * Moved IS_WINDOWPRESS constant to the root of the plugin (previously it was defined in plugins_loaded hook).

 = 1.2.1 =
-Bug fix for: unable to change theme in the customizer (since v1.2)
+*Release Date - 17th July, 2015*

+* Fixed a bug where theme couldn't be changed in customizer (in version 1.2).

 = 1.2 =

-Released: July 12 2015

-new features:
+*Release Date - 12th July, 2015*

-- set custom text to display instead of the site title
+* Added an option to set custom text to display instead of the site title in the adminbar.

-- open new windows from non-panel links (by click holding)
+* Ability to open new windows from non-panel links (by click holding).

-multisite support:
+* Added multisite support.

-- support for network wide activation
+* Added support for network wide activation.

-- links under menu my-sites will open in a new tab
+* Links under menu my-sites will open in a new tab.

-under the hood:

-- javascript compatibility with strict mode
+* Javascript compatibility with strict mode.

-- wrapped the plugin in plugins_loaded hook
+* Wrapped the plugin in plugins_loaded hook.

 = 1.1 =
-Released: July 08 2015
+*Release Date - 8th July, 2015*

-new feature: sortable taskbar buttons
+* Made taskbar buttons sortable.

-new feature: switch between windows by scrolling the taskbar
+* Ability to switch between windows by scrolling the taskbar.

-fix: made WindowPress page content unselectable
+* Made WindowPress page content unselectable.

 = 1.0.1 =
-Released: June 30 2015
+*Release Date - 30th June, 2015*

-design: corrected padding on admin pages
+* Corrected padding on admin pages

-performance: removed unneeded content on admin pages
+* Removed unneeded content on admin pages

 = 1.0 =
-Released: June 29 2015
+*Release Date - 29th June, 2015*

-Initial release
+* Initial release